the7dorks/the7dorks.github.io/_posts/2021-11-22-research-more-recent-robots-brainstorming-new-robot.md

 ###### Mobile Goal Holder Research and Brainstorming

 We could make the Mobile Goal holder be powered by pneumatics.
 Adding more pneumatics might make us run out of air, but this was not at all an issue for our last robot, and we will likely only actuate the pneumatics a few times per match.
-Because this is the simplest, and least finicky, we are choosing to go with this pneumatic holder design (at least until we test it).
+Because this is the simplest to design and build, we are choosing to go with this pneumatic holder design (at least until we test it).